Home/Breast Procedures/Breast Augmentation & Lift

 For many patients a breast augmentation alone will not correct the size and shape issues affecting their breasts.
-Women who are wanting to increase the volume of their breasts with an implant may sometimes also require a lift (Mastopexy) of the breast along with an Augmentation to create a pert full breast.
+Women who are wanting to increase the volume of their breasts with an implant may sometimes also require a lift (Mastopexy) of the breast along with an Augmentation to lift the areolar and nipple and form a full breast.
 This most commonly occurs after pregnancy, breastfeeding, or significant weight loss.
 In this situation often a replacement of the lost volume with an implant is required, and also a reduction in the amount of skin and elevation of the nipple is required to achieve the desired breast volume and shape.
 However, in many cases, it may be recommended to perform the two procedures on two separate events in order to create a result where the breast is initially uplifted to create the correct orientation and position of the nipple and the second surgery to create fullness by inserting the implant.

 Who is an appropriate candidate for breast augmentation with mastopexy?